acoustid/acoustid-server/pages/database.md

 Title: Database

-The Acoustid database includes user-submitted audio fingerprints, their mapping to MusicBrainz IDs and some supporting tables.
-It follows the [structure of the PostgreSQL database][sql] used by the Acoustid server.
+The AcoustID database includes user-submitted audio fingerprints, their mapping to MusicBrainz IDs and some supporting tables.
+It follows the [structure of the PostgreSQL database][sql] used by the AcoustID server.
 Each table is exported in a separate file with the tab-separated text format used by the [`COPY` command][copy].
 At the moment, there are no tools for importing the database dump, it has to be done manually.